 Profitability measures profitability.
 Product quality and employee/customer satisfaction measure the overall health of a company and its odds for continued survival.
 Millennials are focused on this complete picture of success, and want to work for companies that they can truly stand behind.

-Once you have identified the values of your Millennial employees, the next step is satisfying their demands.
-Now, these aren’t ransom demands or even a list of demands.
+Once you have identified the values of your millennial employees, the next step is satisfying their demands.
 Unfortunately, you may have to figure out what these demands are without anyone explicitly telling you.
-One thing is for sure, though: If you are unable or unwilling to meet the demands of your Millennial employees, they will leave your company much sooner than you want them to.
+If you are unable or unwilling to meet the demands of your millennial employees, they will leave your company much sooner than you want them to.

-We already know the implicit demands of this generation: that businesses measure their success in product quality, employee satisfaction and customer satisfaction.
-What we don’t know, is what the individual Millennial employees that you can’t afford to lose are demanding.
+We already know the implicit demands of this generation: that businesses measure their success in product quality, employee satisfaction, and customer satisfaction.
+What we don’t know, is what makes each individual millennial employee tick, and what they want to stick with your organization.

-Now, this isn’t demand like “I demand an explanation!”
+Let’s be clear, this isn’t demand like “I demand an explanation!”
 This is more like when your stomach demands that you feed it.
-Many of your Millennial employees will have ambitious career goals, and the demands of any career will be that the individual have a lot of skill and experience that prepares/qualifies them for this career.
+Many of your millennial employees will have ambitious career goals, and the demands of any career will be that the individual have a lot of skill and experience that prepares/qualifies them for this career.

 Well, the only way to find this out, is to do some asking yourself.

-If you can get the honest truth from your Millennial employees, you can see what their career ambitions are demanding of them and, by extension, what they’re demanding from your company.
+If you can get the honest truth from your millennial employees, you can see what their career ambitions are demanding of them and by extension, what they’re demanding from your organization.
 If their goals are tied to a resource that your company doesn’t offer, their ambition will demand that they find a job that does support their career goals.

-If you can understand the demands that your Millennials have of themselves, you will be able to understand the demands they have of your company.
-Understand these demands, you can work on aligning company policy and culture around the ambitions of the next generation.
+If you can understand the demands that your millennial employees have of themselves, you will be able to understand the demands they have of your company.
+Understanding these demands, you can work on aligning company policy and culture around the ambitions of the next generation.

-You must support the career ambitions of your Millennial employees if you want to retain them for any substantial period of time.
-Phrased another way, the only way to retain a millennial after 3 years, is to give them a better job at your company.
+You must support the career ambitions of your millennial employees if you want to retain them for any substantial period of time.
+Phrased another way, the only way to retain a Millennial after 3 years, is allow them to climb the corporate ladder at your organization.

-Though 22% of Millennials expect to leave their employer in > 1 to 2 years, 11% say that they would never leave their current employer.
+Though 22% of Millennials expect to leave their employer in 1 to 2 years, 11% say that they would never leave their current employer.
 What this indicates is clear.
-These lucky 11% of Millennials work for companies that are fully aligned with their values and that plan for their future.
+These lucky 11% of Millennials work for companies that are fully aligned with their values and their plan for the future.

-Support the ambition of your Millennial employees.
+Support the ambition of your millennial employees.
 Provide the training, tools and mentorship required for career development and continuous learning.
-If you can identify the values of your Millennials, satisfy their demands and support their ambition, you will be able to harness their potential and direct their energy to it’s best use for your company.
+If you can identify the values of your Millennials, satisfy their demands, and support their ambition, you will be able to harness their potential and direct their energy to it’s best use for your organization.